Skip to main content

 Phone numbers purchasing page

-See Your SignalWire Phone Numbers Space for a full look at all of the available tools and options in this Phone Numbers space.
+See the Phone Numbers Space help page for a full look at the available tools and options in this Phone Numbers Space.

 Answer an incoming call with text-to-speech

-After creating a new bin in your LaML space, you will see a list of existing bins with their Request URLs.
-Each URL is able to be copied by clicking on the copy icon next to it.
-We can link individual phone numbers to a bin with this URL to handle incoming calls.
+After creating a new script in your RELAY/SWML Space, you will see a list of existing scripts with their Request URLs.
+Each URL can be copied by clicking on the copy icon next to it.
+We can link individual phone numbers to a script with this URL to handle incoming calls.

-Now, we can match up each of our SignalWire phone numbers with the bin we would like to use.
-For a phone number that you would like to handle incoming Voice calls, go to that number's settings in your Phone Numbers Space.
+We can match up each of our SignalWire phone numbers with the Call Flow or Script we would like to use.
+For a phone number that you would like to handle incoming Voice calls, go to that number's settings in your Phone Numbers tab on the Dashboard.

 Phone number settings

-Under "Voice and Fax Settings," choose to accept incoming calls as Voice Calls and handle calls using LaML Webhooks.
-Then copy the Request URL of the XML bin you created to answer incoming calls and paste it into the field labeled "WHEN A CALL COMES IN."
+Under "Voice and Fax Settings," choose to accept incoming calls as Voice Calls and handle calls using a Call Flow or a SWML Script.
+Choose the name of the flow or script you just created from the dropdown menu.
+Then, save you settings.

 Logs

-Clicking a message label opens up details about that instance.
-For example, clicking on a Message log provides information on sender, recipient, timestamps, character count, and more.
+Clicking a log label opens up details about that instance.
+For example, clicking on a call log provides information on each state event of the call with additional details available under each event with IDs, numbers, and the script that was run.

 Embedding video in web pages